 Speed and quality are one of the core essentials that tend to serve the healthcare industry more efficiently leading to a significant amount of inventions and advancements.
 One of the best examples showing how digitalization is becoming more capable of transforming the industry is that more and more number of people and devices are found connected to deliver meaningful interference from the data generated.

 Technology is the best support system where different kinds of applications are created to deliver best services even at a distant.
 A sudden increase is found in the growth of healthcare products such as wearables, followed by applications especially the ones being associated with them.
 It may quite interest you to know that these can be termed as products featuring a big market and will continue to have a tremendous impact on the economy even in the upcoming years.
-Down below I would like to mention a few reasons stating why QA and testing are crucial in the healthcare industry.
+Down below I would like to mention a few reasons stating why QA testing tools and testing are crucial in the healthcare industry.

 #1 Big Data Testing in Healthcare: Because of being well associated with tons of information related to their patient’s health conditions, the healthcare industry is believed to be one of the most highly data-intensive sector.
 Several healthcare institutions and the associated segments to devise the right strategy building the right and relevant kind of products.
 Initially invented to derive the right interferences and the data point big data testing also helps in making certain decisions in regards to drug inventions, disease cure, and the last but not the least research and development.
 These decisions are some of the best and informed ones that anyone could take.

 #2 Security of applications: I am sure you will agree with me when I say that healthcare websites have the most sensitive kind of the data about their patients and their health-related information.
 By security testing and penetration testing, we can make the websites, as well as applications, hack proof and sustainable especially in challenging a digital scenario.
 It is very important to conduct quality assurance and testing to ensure security to all such applications.